vahidAK/NanoMethPhase/README.md

 We have used Clair to call variants.
 However, you may call variants with other tools or your variant data may come from Illumina or other methods.

-You can call variants for each chromosome using the following command and the concatenate all files:
+You can call variants for each chromosome using the following command and then concatenate all files:

 ```